begumpekalp/netflix_data_analysis/README.md

 # netflix_data_analysis
-Manipulating and visualizing movie and TV data with Python
+DataCamp Project: Manipulating and visualizing movie and TV data with Python

 Discover if Netflix’s movies are getting shorter over time, using everything from lists and loops to pandas and matplotlib.